 Alright, to finish up, I would like you to describe in your own words what it is that you recommend about The Legend of Zelda: Skyward Sword to those who may play it.

 Okay.
 As mentioned earlier, it looks different and the controls are different, and the impression of playing within an area of continuous land has totally changed.
-As it came up in the fifth session of “Iwata Asks,” we even drew upon the course selection screen in Super Mario. (laughs)
+As it came up in the fifth session of “Iwata Asks,” Iwata Asks: The Legend of Zelda: Skyward Sword (laughs)